In this article

 Table of contents

-Running a small business is no easy feat.
-Turning a profit as an LLC requires discipline to ensure you get the most value out of every dollar that passes through your business.
-The good news is that there are a lot of ways small business owners can boost this value and retain more profits.
+Managing a small business is no easy feat.
+Turning a profit as an LLC requires discipline to make sure you get the most value out of every dollar.
+The good news is there are lots of ways small business owners can boost value and retain more profits.

-If spending is unavoidable, you want to make sure you’re prioritizing tax-deductible business expenses over non-deductible expenses as much as possible.
-These expenses can help reduce your taxable income, which ultimately lowers your business income tax liability.
+If spending is unavoidable, make sure you’re prioritizing tax-deductible business expenses over non-deductible expenses as much as possible.
+These expenses help reduce your taxable income, which ultimately lowers your business income tax liability.

-Not sure which expenses are—and aren’t—deductible?
+If you’re not sure which expenses are—and aren’t—deductible, don’t worry.
 We’ve pulled together a quick cheat sheet below to help you understand what types of spending belong in each expense category.

 LLC business expenses you can write off